VROOM-Project/vroom/docs/API.md

 }
 ```

-Running `vroom -i input.json -g` will provide a solution that looks
+producing a solution that looks like:
-like:

 ```javascript
 {